amercado1014/simple-messenger/README.md

 5. Run `yarn start`

-6. Visit localhost:3000 in your browser for each user to join a messeging room
+6. Visit localhost:3000 in your browser for each user to join a messaging room

 ## Screenshot